-Guided by findings from this study and the ACPE reflective learning model, we suggest a self-literacy exercise that can be completed by PAT facilitators and facilitators-in-training coming from any professional background (Figure 1).
-These questions aim to balance the value of personal experience with the need for clinical objectivity and the importance of reflecting on how personal experiences and motivations can confer both strengths and gaps in awareness.
-The nine self-reflection questions provided in Figure 1 can be assigned as a written, narrative exercise during psychedelic facilitation training, so that trainees can practice reflectively without being required to disclose about personal experience beyond their comfort level.
+Commons license unless otherwise stated.
+If use exceeds the license license details, visit https://creativecommons.org/licenses/by-nc-nd/4 Guided by findings from this study and the ACPE reflective team ing model, we suggest a self-literacy exercise that can be completed. by PAT facilitators and facilitators-in-training coming from any professional background (Figure 1).
+These questions aim to balance the walker of personal experience with the need for clinical objectivity and the importance of reflecting on how personal experiences and motivations can confer both strengths and gaps in awareness.
+The nine self-reflection questions provided in Figure 1 can be assigned as a written, narrative & core during psychedelic facilitation training, so that traines can proceed tice reflectively without being required to disclose about personal experience beyond their comfort level.
 Practicing facilitators may be benefit from revisiting these questions annually, as motivations (and personal experience) may change over time.

-Limitations and Researcher Positionality
+I imitations and Researcher Positionality

-A primary limitation of this work pertains to recruitment and the sample of participants represented.
-Participants in these interviews were recruited through a national professional network (Transforming Chaplaincy) that was originally co-convened by this study's principal investigator (PI).
+A primary limitation of this work pertains to recruitment and the am ple of participants represented.
+Participants in these interviews were recruited through a national professional network (Transforming Chaplaincy) that was originally co-convened by this study's principal investigation tor (PI).
 This could have led to bias such that the views of participants were similar in nature to each other and the PI.
-Participants in this study had a variety of chaplaincy training experiences, not all through ACPE.
+Participants in this study hack a variety of chaplaincy training experiences, not all through ACPE.
 Relatedly, only those practicing PAT in legal settings were included.
-This means that our results may not generalize to the numerous practitioners working in underground settings and traditional religious/spiritual settings.
-Providers practicing in those settings have unique experiences facilitating PAT, and may have different motivations and sustaining factors for their work.
-Our results also may not generalize to legal PAT practitioners from non-SHP training backgrounds (e.g., psychiatry, clinical psychology, social work).
+This means that our results may not generalize to the numerous practitioners working in underground settings and traditional religious/spiritual Settlings a Providers practicing in those settings have unique experiences acititating PAT, and may have different motivations and sustaining dactors for page 1 their work.
+Our results also may not generalize to legal PAT practitioners from non-SHP training backgrounds (e.g., psychiatry, clinical psychotogy) social work).
 Broadly speaking, educational pathways and practice environments impact the experiences and motivations of practitioners.
 Future research should reach a broader network of providers to ensure more generalizability and understand to what extent experiences may differ.

 Additionally, the vast majority of participants in this study were white (80%) and North American (93%).
-This poses limitations on the generalizability of this work to the populations at large.
+This poses limitations on the general izability of this work to the populations at large.
 Individuals from other racial, ethnic and cultural backgrounds may approach psychedelic experiences differently, leading them to have different perspectives than those represented here.
 For example, participants in this study expressed an orientation toward personal healing.
-Communal dimensions of healing are pp.genomicpress.com
+Communal dimensions of healing are central to many traditions of psychedelic use around the world (42) and are under-represented here.